docker/docs/docker-cloud/builds/automated-testing.md

 a container using the built image.

 You can define any number of linked services in this file.
 The only requirement is that `sut` is defined.
-Its return code determines if tests passed or not: tests **pass** if the `sut` service returns `0`, and **fail** otherwise.
+Its return code determines if tests passed or not.
+Tests **pass** if the `sut` service returns `0`, and **fail** otherwise.

 > **Note**: Only the `sut` service and all other services listed in `depends_on` are started.
-For instance, if you have services that poll for changes in other services, be sure to include the polling services in the `depends_on` list to ensure it is started.
+For instance, if you have services that poll for changes in other services, be sure to include the polling services in the `depends_on` list to make sure all of your services start.

 You can define more than one `docker-compose.test.yml` file if needed.
 Any file that ends in `.test.yml` is used for testing, and the tests run sequentially.
 You can also use [custom build hooks](advanced.md#override-build-test-or-push-commands) to further customize your test behavior.

 > **Note**: If you enable Automated builds, they will also run any tests defined in the `test.yml` files.